istudyatuni/artworks-downloader/README.md

   -l LIST, --list LIST  File with list of URLs to download --folder FOLDER       Folder to save artworks.
 Default folder - data --action ACTION
+  -q, --quiet           Do not show logs
+  -v, --verbose         Show more logs
 ```

 ### Sites with simple usage